kyma-project/busola/docs/extensibility/README.md

 and then use the `npm run prepare-extensions` command to download them into the `extensions` directory.

 2. Run the `npm run pack-extensions` command.
-This will gather all the YAML files from `extensions` directory and merge them into:
+This gathers all the YAML files from the `extensions` directory and merges them into:

 - `core/src/assets/extensions/extensions.yaml` plain YAML file, which can be used during the local development.
 This file is a list of all extracted configurations, without the ConfigMap header.
 - `resources/extensions-patch/builtin-resource-extensions.configmap.yaml`.
 This file is a ConfigMap with `extensions.yaml` key, containing all extracted configurations.